-To ensure that all Connecticut students are prepared for college and career, the CSDE has set its goals high: students should perform, on average, at the Goal level on standardized exams, and at least 96% of students should graduate from high school (94% within four years).
+To ensure that all Connecticut students are prepared for college and career, the CSDE has set its goals high: students should perform at the Goal level on standardized exams, and at least 96% of students should graduate from high school (94% within four years).
 The CSDE believes all Connecticut students-including members of historically underperforming subgroups-can and must meet these targets.
 By 2018, schools, districts, and the state as a whole will achieve increases in student performance and graduation rates such that they are halfway to achieving these state targets.

-The CSDE will measure student achievement using an SPI, which will provide schools with a score between 0 and 100 that captures student performance at all levels on state standardized tests.
+The CSDE will measure student achievement using an SPI, which will provide schools with a score between 0 and 100 that captures student performance at the Below Basic, Basic, Proficient, and Goal levels on state standardized tests.
 The CSDE will measure graduation rates using both a cohort graduation rate (which measures the percentage of students who graduate within four years) and an extended graduation rate (which will give high schools credit for all students who graduate even if they require more years of instruction; it is calculated using 1 - dropout rate).
 These measures are described in more detail in this section.

 Connecticut Performance Targets.
 To meet statewide goals, Connecticut must make significant annual progress.
-Meeting the statewide annual targets shown in Table 2.2 will put the CSDE on track to meet its 2018 goals:
+Meeting the statewide annual targets shown in Table 2.2 will put the CSDE on track to meet its 2018 goals.
+The CSDE will set accountability targets in the following areas: Connecticut Performance Index (CPI) for the CMT, Connecticut Performance Index (CPI) for the CAPT, Four-Year Graduation Rate, and Extended Graduation Rate.